-Stevia is native to South America and Central American and has been used for many years in these regions as an alternative to sugar.
+Stevia is native to South America and Central America and has been used for many years in these regions as an alternative to sugar.

 Side effects of stevia

-In the United State, in December of 2008, extract from this plant was finally approved by the FDA for use as a general purpose sweetener.
-However, FDA has not approved the whole-leaf or crude stevia to be used as a food additive because of the potential adverse effects.
+In the United States, in December of 2008, extract from this plant was finally approved by the FDA for use as a general-purpose sweetener.
+However, the FDA has not approved whole-leaf or crude stevia to be used as a food additive because of the potential adverse effects.